 Ethical Concerns Regarding AI

 The use of AI raises ethical concerns in the finance sector and other professions.
 Accounting teams must collaborate to ensure that AI models are used ethically across the company.
 ACCA Global guides how AI can be adopted in companies ethically.
-The article identifies five areas in organizations where the use of AI raises ethical challenges:
+There are five areas in organizations where the use of AI raises ethical challenges:

 Many accounting solutions are too challenging and expensive for companies.
 However, there are tier plans based on the company’s requirements.
 As companies shift towards automation, it is a challenge to provide training to everyone on using the software.